 Another option is to book the water puppet theatre show and try yummiest eat street food in Hanoi.
 I recommend trying Vietnamese spring rolls, Banh Mi (Viet sandwich) as well as Bun Cha (grilled meat with noodles).

-If visiting all these places on your own are a hassle for you, I recommend booking a red double-decker bus.
+If visiting all these places on your own is a hassle for you, I recommend booking a red double-decker bus.
 It runs 24 hours, costs only $20 and takes you to 30 different attractions

 See beautiful Halong Bay – Day 3-4